 Process Explorer is more comprehensive than the Windows Task Manager.

-Note!
+Warning!
 If you don't know what a process does, search its name.
-Do not disable processes if you are unsure, as some processes are necessary for Windows to function normally.
+Do not disable processes if you are unsure because some processes are necessary for some software (e.g., antivirus) to function normally.

-- Open start menu, click on "Run", enter "msconfig" and click on "OK".
+- Click on the start menu button, click on Run, enter msconfig and then click on OK.

-6 Click on "Restart" to restart your computer.
+7. Click on Restart to restart your computer.

 System File Checker is a utility in Windows that allows users to scan for corruptions in Windows system files and restore corrupted files.

-- Click on the start menu, enter cmd into the searchbar and then press the CTRL + SHIFT + ENTER keys on your keyboard.
+- In Windows Vista and 7, you click on the start menu button, enter cmd into the search bar and then press the [CTRL] + [SHIFT] + [ENTER] keys on your keyboard.

-Note!
-Do not close the Command Prompt window until the verification is 100% complete.
+Note: Do not close the Command Prompt window until the verification is 100% completed.

 The scan results will be shown after this process is finished.

-On laptops and netbooks the processor speed is altered in accordance to energy settings (and if you are running on battery power).
+On laptops and netbooks, the processor speed is altered in accordance with energy settings (and if you are running on battery power).